texfaq/texfaq.github.io/FAQ-floats.md

     _anywhere_.
 (LaTeX does try to avoid being confused in this way&hellip;)
--  LaTeX's own float placement parameters could be preventing placements that seem entirely ''reasonable'' to you&nbsp;&mdash; they're notoriously rather conservative.
+-  LaTeX's own float placement parameters could be preventing placements that seem entirely "reasonable" to you&nbsp;&mdash; they're notoriously rather conservative.
 To encourage LaTeX not to move your figure, you may need to loosen its demands.
 (The most important ones are the ratio of text to float on a given page, but it's